hamishcoleman/thinkpad-ec/docs/CONFIG.md

 Any combination of the two sets of patches can be enabled or disabled (even including a version with no patches at all - to revert all changes)

+After changing the configuration, you will need to build the patched EC image as normal.

 ### KEYBOARD patchset

 Applying this set of patches will adjust your Embedded Controller to support